Quick Summary

 Pulses are an excellent and rich protein source that contains between 20 and 25 grams of protein per 100 grams of dried pulses.
 For a vegetarian, pulses can serve as an excellent protein source for fulfilling your daily protein requirements.
 For instance, a cup of cooked lentils gives you nearly 18 grams of protein, which is almost equivalent to the protein found in three ounces of chicken.

-Pulses contain soluble and insoluble fibre; most pulses deliver approximately 15-20 grams per cooked cup.
-This fibre is prebiotic and offers good bacteria in your gut food.
+Pulses contain soluble and insoluble fiber; most pulses deliver approximately 15-20 grams per cooked cup.
+This fiber is prebiotic and offers good bacteria in your gut food.
 Also, it helps to resolve the problem of constipation by adding bulk to your stools.
-This fibre helps induce regular bowel motions.
+This fiber helps induce regular bowel motions.

-Pulse production plays a vital role in India’s agricultural sector and contributes significantly to national food security.
+Pulse production is vital in India’s agricultural sector and contributes significantly to national food security.
 India stands as the world’s largest producer and consumer of pulses, supplying a substantial portion to the global market.

-The country’s diverse agro-climatic conditions enable the cultivation of a wide range of pulses throughout the year across various regions.
+The country’s diverse agro-climatic conditions enable the cultivation of various pulses throughout the year across various regions.
 Key pulse-producing states include Madhya Pradesh, Maharashtra, Rajasthan, and Uttar Pradesh.

 Despite being the leading producer, India often faces a gap between domestic production and consumption, necessitating imports to meet domestic demand.